-Many brands are finding success advertising on TikTok using influencer marketing and hashtag challenges.
+Many brands are finding success advertising on TikTok using video ads, spark ads, video shopping, influencer marketing and hashtag challenges.
 Let’s take a look at a few examples:

-“Elf’s music video ended up going viral on TikTok, and since it became so known on TikTok, it brought significantly strong performance when incorporating it across other channels, specifically Instagram,” says Corpus.
+“Elf’s music video went viral on TikTok, and since it became so known on TikTok, it brought significantly strong performance when incorporating it across other channels, specifically Instagram,” says Corpus

 While some may find it silly, these challenges grab attention and get users involved in their brand persona.

-Just like Chipotle, Kool-Aid decided to use hashtag challenges to their advantage during a holiday launching the OhYEAHChristmas challenge.
+Like Chipotle, Kool-Aid used hashtag challenges to their advantage during a holiday, launching the OhYEAHChristmas challenge.

 They took a well-known part of their previous traditional ad campaigns and made it into something their audience could directly participate in.
 Influencers also brought in millions of views when they participated in the challenge themselves.

-Like many retail giants out there, Walmart looked to social media to promote Black Friday deals with a combination of influencer marketing and a hashtag challenge called the #DealDropDance.
+Like many retail giants, Walmart looked to social media to promote Black Friday deals with influencer marketing and a hashtag challenge called the #DealDropDance.

-To reach more of their audience they worked with six influencers, including Terry Crews, to reach a combined 17 million users.
+They worked with six influencers, including Terry Crews, to reach more of their audience to get a combined 17 million users.

-When sports organizations advertise, they often display player stats, highlight reels, or gameday predictions, but the NBA has used TikTok as a platform to show a more human side of the organization.
+When sports organizations advertise, they often display player stats, highlight reels, or gameday predictions; the NBA has used TikTok to show the organization’s more human side.

 Music-backed clips of inspirational messages from players or funny clips of mascots help engage their audience in more endearing ways and make the brand more relatable.

-While they started as, and still are, a part of printed media, the Washington Post has not ignored the digital landscape.
+While it started as and still is, a part of printed media, the Washington Post has not ignored the digital landscape.
 After creating their TikTok account, they began to post funny behind-the-scenes videos of their journalists in the newsroom.

 While this isn’t the hard-hitting journalism that the Post is known for, it’s funny and engaging, fitting perfectly into the social media landscape.
 Not only does it help to drive awareness, but it also allows them to keep in touch with the younger demographics.